 Yes, the water was key, but the problem was in the air.

 In March 2019, a contractor on our roof accidentally cracked and knocked off several roof tiles.
 The next time it rained, water dripped all throughout our kitchen and elsewhere, and the kids gleefully ran around with pots and pans and cups trying to collect it.
 This moment of levity served as harbinger for the worst year of my life.
-It would be less than a week later when my low-grade symptoms evolved into a full-blown case of CIRS, including a migraine that lasted four relentless weeks, was worse in the mornings and afternoons when I was at home, and only seemed to marginally relieve itself with time spent away from the house.
+It would be less than a week later when my low-grade symptoms evolved into a full-blown case of CIRS, including a migraine that lasted four relentless weeks, was worse in the mornings and afternoons when I was at home, and seemed only to relieve slightly with time spent away from the house.

 And, after years of mysterious symptoms, my recovery began.

-As an academic in an unrelated field, I began reading the relevant scientific papers and discovered the long history of biotoxin-related illnesses, hundreds of peer-reviewed studies, along with the sordid story of scientific misconduct by corporate and special interests in muddying the waters on this topic in order to avoid insurance and workers’ compensation claims and other forms of litigation.
+As a PhD candidate in an unrelated field, I began reading the relevant scientific papers and discovered the long history of biotoxin- and mould-related illnesses, hundreds of peer-reviewed studies, along with the sordid story of scientific misconduct by corporate and special interests in muddying the waters on this topic in order to avoid insurance and workers’ compensation claims and other forms of litigation.
 I learnt how a doctor who had previously worked for Philip Morris as late as 1997 to discredit the link between smoking and cancer, and with no relevant experience in this field, began publishing studies and reviews to discredit the burgeoning science that exposure to water-damaged buildings could cause health issues as severe as brain damage.
 That right-wing thinktanks and questionable lobbying groups are still conducting an ongoing disinformation campaign to this day to discredit this illness, just as was done with radium, coal, asbestos, and tobacco—and all for the same reason: money.

 I learnt that it’s still an open-ended question as to whether this is a new or an old illness.
 Was it our extensive use of fungicides that evolved some of these common moulds and other microbial agents and made them more dangerous?
 Is this the fungal equivalent of antibiotic-resistant bacteria?
 And I also discovered an entire community of “mould avoiders”—as well as those fighting on the scientific and legal fronts to correct the record—and found solidarity.
 Now, I converse with CIRS-trained doctors and brilliant researchers in fields with brain-bending names such as psychoneuroimmunology, trying to better understand the role of dampness, mould, and biotoxins in human health, while working to communicate that to a broader audience.
 Given how my young daughter was also affected, albeit to a far lesser extent than me, you might well imagine how motivated I am to bring attention to this and other environmental illnesses.

 During those months of torture by sleep deprivation, the tired days would pass into long nights reacting to the bedsheets and my own sweat, hoping desperately each night to fall asleep.
 Hoping desperately that when I did, I would never wake.
 Or, at 3am, to finally begin drifting off, only for another vicious muscle twitch to jerk me awake, the result, perhaps, from damage to the motor cortex of my brain.
-More than just the bed, the couch, the car, my clothes, my laptop, and even my room at the university could all cloud my brain, irritate my skin, and cause the tremor and heart palpitations to resurface.
+More than just the bed—the couch, the car, and even my room at the university could all cloud my brain, irritate my skin, and cause the tremor and heart palpitations to resurface.
 These microbes obliviously bully you, shove you down with another exposure, and you shower, change your clothes, medicate, and try again, knowing you’ll only be pushed into the dirt again tomorrow.

 Even one of my medications, among an impoverishing multitude of drugs and supplements, further affected my mood in demented ways.
 That in the fear and fog of just trying to be heard, under the spell of a desperation I have never known before or since, I lashed out verbally at some of my loved ones and am still making amends.
 Persecution came even after the correct diagnosis and a measure of recovery, only to have a psychiatrist walk into the hospital waiting room without even a hello and jovially say, “The good news is your illness isn’t real!”
 I felt afraid to tell many of my friends of my CIRS diagnosis following this and related experiences, nor did I possess the energy or composure to endure anymore such battles.
 There was also a deep shame concerning my brain damage—whether I wouldn’t be listened to or would be treated as less, which is exactly how some did treat me.
 So, to some friends who were once in my life, I have simply disappeared for much of the past two years.